Graphic By Dalan Overstreet

 LeBron is the best player in the World.
 If you disagree just know you lie to yourself everyday.
 As the top player of our current century, LeBron has accomplished just about everything in the game, but I’m willing to bet he would like another MVP and to even up that Finals record a bit.
 Best case scenario this year is third place in the conference.
 Then why join this team now?
 Well, there’s an elephant in the room.

 I don’t like to be the guy to say it is about Hollywood, but it is clearly about Hollywood.
 LeBron is comfortably in the latter half of his playing career and is planning for what is next.
 Tinseltown is the Entertainment Capital of the World and there is no better place to start a media empire.
-James started a production company named SpringHill with his business partner Maverick Carter and they have already made some impressive moves.
+James started the production company SpringHill with his business partner Maverick Carter and they have already made some impressive moves.
 The two have The Shop, an informal discussion show on HBO, and have production deals with Netflix, Showtime and ABC in place.

 The company has also officially announced production of Space Jam 2, a follow-up to the fondly remembered but actually really terrible Warner Bros. film, which will star James.
-LeBron has stated before that he has billion dollar aspirations and that can’t be achieved as a Basketball player alone.
-In what is a league still dominated by Golden State and the Lakers largely in a “wait and see” period with the rest of the roster, James will take this time focus heavily on his other ventures, namely entertainment.
+LeBron has stated before that he has billion dollar aspirations and that can’t be achieved as a Basketball Player alone.
+In what is a league still dominated by Golden State and the Lakers largely in a “wait and see” period with the rest of the roster, James will take this time to focus heavily on his other ventures, namely entertainment.
 He’ll still give the team roughly 26, 7, and 6 per game though.

 The Lakers as a collective will be a moderate success.
 The Warriors are still out of range and the Rockets are better on paper, but third place is up for grabs.
 If the pieces are functioning, I could even see a scenario in which they could beat Houston, a team featuring stars that have often come up short in the playoffs (though I wouldn’t put my money on it).
 The ultimate team prize feels out of reach, but the ultimate individual prizes for everyone on the roster is within their grasps.